 There are many reasons that a person might choose to have a marriage annulled rather than simply settle for a divorce.
 Religious convictions or one spouse’s desire to eliminate his or her association with the other often factor into a decision to seek an annulment.

 The law in Virginia is very specific with regard to the requirements that must be met in order to receive an annulment, and the process can become quite complex for people who have never been through it before.
 Be sure that you seek the advice of an experienced northern Virginia annulment lawyer who understands the law and can help you reach a favorable outcome.
-At Hale Ball, we represent clients in all types of annulment cases.
+At HALE BALL MURPHY, PLC, we represent clients in all types of annulment cases.

 If the court grants an annulment, the marriage is treated as if it never existed.
 Marriages that are eligible for an annulment can be divided into two categories: void marriages and voidable marriages.

 A void marriage or a void ab initio (void from the beginning) marriage will never be recognized as legal in Virginia.
 An annulment can be sought for a void marriage at any time, even after a spouse’s death.